A RESTful API is an application program interface (API) that uses HTTP requests to GET, PUT, POST and DELETE data.

-REST and SOAP offer different methods to invoke a web service.
+REST and Simple Object Access Protocol (SOAP) offer different methods to invoke a web service.
 REST is an architectural style, while SOAP defines a standard communication protocol specification for XML-based message exchange.
 REST applications can use SOAP.

 RESTful web services are stateless.
 A REST-based implementation is simple compared to SOAP, but users must understand the context and content being passed along, as there’s no standard set of rules to describe the REST web services interface.
 REST services are useful for restricted profile devices, such as mobile, and are easy to integrate with existing websites.

-SOAP requires less plumbing code than REST services design.
+SOAP requires less plumbing code -- meaning low-level, infrastructural code that connects main code modules together -- than REST services design.
 The Web Services Description Language describes a common set of rules to define the messages, bindings, operations and location of the service.
 SOAP web services are useful for asynchronous processing and invocation.

 History of RESTful APIs

-Prior to REST, developers used Simple Object Access Protocol (SOAP) to integrate APIs.
+Prior to REST, developers used SOAP to integrate APIs.
 To make a call, developers handwrote an XML document with a Remote Procedure Call (RPC) call in the body.
 They then specified the endpoint and POST their SOAP envelope to the endpoint.